judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: This will list the contents of current directory, parent directory and /boot directory including the hidden files

-12: This will print the type of the file iamafile located at /tmp directory
+12-file_type: This will print the type of the file iamafile located at /tmp directory

+13-symbolic_link: this will create a symbolic link to /bin/ls in the current directory with name __ls__.